giocosmiano/haskell-programming/readme.md

      - `y` - output such as Integer, String or an [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc

 #### Chapter 1 - All You Need is Lambda
- - My background is primarily OOP, and have a very good understanding of FP working with [Scala](https://www.scala-lang.org/) and
+ - My background is primarily OOP, and have a very good understanding of FP working in [Scala](https://www.scala-lang.org/) and
    [ES6 high order functions](https://eloquentjavascript.net/05_higher_order.html) but this chapter provides a good foundational details on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)